Thursdays, 4 – 7 pm, Fall 2019

 Meets the Global Perspectives Theme and Honors Credit, 3 credits

 Often, the most progress on challenging issues such as health and equity is made when you apply an interdisciplinary perspective.
 The same is true for global health issues.
 Whether responding to emerging pandemics, food insecurity, maternal mortality, or civil society collapse during conflict, solutions often lie at the interface of animal, environmental, and human health.

-This course is accepted as an elective for the following programs: Honors course requirement, Biproducts and Biosystems Engineering B.S., Civil Engineering B.C.E., Entrepreneurial Management B.S.B., International Business B.S.B., Public and Nonprofit Managment B.S.B., Entrepreneurial Management Minor, Leadership Minor, Product Design Minor, and the Sustainability Studies Minor.
+This course is accepted as an elective for the following programs: Honors course requirement, Bioproducts and Biosystems Engineering B.S., Civil Engineering B.C.E., Entrepreneurial Management B.S.B., International Business B.S.B., Public and Nonprofit Management B.S.B., Entrepreneurial Management Minor, Leadership Minor, Product Design Minor, and the Sustainability Studies Minor.